mb010/Cata2Data/README.md

 [Open an issue](https://github.com/mb010/Cata2Data/issues) and let us know what sort of issue you are experiencing.

 [Open a pull request](https://github.com/mb010/Cata2Data/pulls) if you have added functionality or fixed a bug.

+# Conceptual Workflow
+CataData takes in fields of images and catalogues.
+Catalogues are merged into one dataframe and labelled with their respective field names.
+The length of CataData objects is the length of that dataframe.
+Entries are indexed through the dataframe and samples are cutout from the respective image using the units provided in the "RA" and "DEC" columns of the catalogue.

+If catalogued features are needed to manipulate the iamges, we recommend using an image processing wrapper around CataData objects.
+I.e. a function like: `image_postprocessing(catadata_instance, index) -> np.ndarray` which calls the `catadata_object[index]` and manipulates the resulting image as required before returning it.